-Sabarimala Temple is a Hindu pilgrimage site located in the Periyar Tiger Reserve of Kerala, India.
+Sabarimala Temple is a Hindu pilgrimage site located in Kerala, India.
 It is one of the most renowned and sacred temples in India, attracting millions of devotees every year.
+For those wondering where is Sabarimala, it’s situated in the Western Ghats, accessible through dedicated trekking routes that add a spiritual journey to the pilgrimage experience.
 It is one of the six abodes of Lord Ayyappa, known as Arupadai Veedu.
 These sacred pilgrimage sites are dedicated to the divine deity and hold unique significance in the Ayyappa tradition.
 Apart from Sabarimala Temple, the other Ayyappan Temples are Pandalam, Erumeli, Kulathupuzha, Achankovil, and Malikappuram.
-Sabarimala Temple is famous for its unique customs and traditions, and a pilgrimage period that occurs from November to January.
+Kerala Sabarimala Temple is famous for its unique customs and traditions, and a pilgrimage period that occurs from November to January.
 Are you thinking of planning a trip to Sabarimala?
 Booking a cab from Kochi is a convenient option to get to this spiritual sanctuary.

 Table of Contents